'Childhood' Poem Summary

 Note the full rhyme of the couplets which tightly binds this idea and the short fourth line which also abruptly reinforces this.

 - It's some theory: old people purposefully chose to have these physical ailments and skin effects, as if they were in charge of time and not the other way round!
 And they did so in order to be special to be grand (immense and important).

-Then later one day (lines 5 - 10) this theory was shattered when the speaker as child witnessed an old family friend struggling to pick up the onyx beads (a special stone, black, signifying death and darkness?) that had become unstrung from a necklace.
+Then later one day (lines 5 - 10), this theory was shattered when the speaker as a child witnessed an old family friend struggling to pick up the onyx beads (a special stone, black, signifying death and darkness?) that had become unstrung from a necklace.

 - The beads becoming unstrung reflects the frailty of the old person - as if life is unravelling, as if things are out of control.

 The child did not rush to help - she was on the stairs looking through the banister (often a wooden structure at the side of a staircase to help guide people up and down); she only watched, knowing the change within.

 It's this contrast and common ground between two people that gives the poem its edge.

 - The contrast: child and adult, young and old.

 - The common ground: both are subject to time and are therefore helpless.